Up Close & Personal (film): Adaptation

 In the spring of 1988, John Gregory Dunne and Joan Didion began writing the script for a film entitled Golden Girl, based on Alanna Nash's biography of the late NBC News anchor and reporter Jessica Savitch and financed by The Walt Disney Company.
 When the film was finally released in 1996, eight years later, it was known as Up Close & Personal and none of the more controversial details of Savitch's life remained, including her alleged drug abuse problems that may have caused her to deliver an incoherent live news update on national television in early October 1983.
 Other details omitted from the film included the suicide of Savitch's second husband a few months after their wedding, and her alleged bisexuality, suicide attempts and physical abuse by her longtime partner Ron Kershaw, a well-known news director who was the original model for the character of Warren Justice.
 Savitch's death at age 36 in an automobile accident (unrelated to drugs or alcohol) was also left out of the screenplay.

 According to Dunne, who chronicled his experiences dealing with studio executives in his book Monster: Living Off the Big Screen, the majority of these changes were made in order to appeal to a broader mainstream market.
 Producer Scott Rudin was reported to have said, when asked by a weary Dunne what the film was supposed to be, "it's about two movie stars."

+Production

+Pfeiffer and Redford got on very well during the production.
+Pfeiffer later stated that "Bob is every bit the leading man he has always been.
+He's every bit as charming and I think he's even more interesting and better looking now that he has a little age on him.
+He was too handsome when he was younger."
+Redford declared that it was a "pleasure to work with Michelle".